callum-oakley/gotta-go-fast/README.md

 # Gotta Go Fast

-A command line utility for measuring your wpm and accuracy typing a given file.
+A command line utility for measuring your WPM and accuracy typing a given file.
 Written with [brick](https://github.com/jtdaugherty/brick).

 ## Install